 You are here

-The Research Foundation for the State University of New York (RF) has adopted a Conflict of Interest Policy (COI) effective March 15, 2013.
+The Research Foundation for the State University of New York (RF) has adopted a COI Policy effective March 15, 2013.
 The State University of New York at Potsdam's Research and Sponsored Programs Office (RSPO) has adopted and incorporated the RF's COI policy as its own.
 View Policy

 This SUNY Potsdam COI policy applies to all investigators, co-investigators and anyone with significant decision making authority for the grant.

-In accordance with Federal Regulations, the RF adopted a separate policy on August 24, 2012, for all research grants sponsored by the Public Health Services (PHS) and/or National Institutes of Health (NIH).
+In accordance with Federal regulations, the RF adopted a separate policy on August 24, 2012, for all research grants sponsored by the Public Health Services (PHS), including the National Institutes of Health (NIH).
 View Policy (PDF)

 For PHS/NIH grants, COI rules and the accompanying policy applies to all investigators, which includes the following: the project director, principal investigator, or anyone responsible for the design, conduct or reporting of research results.
 It can encompass a collaborator, consultant, subgrantee/subcontractor/subrecipient.